-the rate of interest chargeable from the allottee by the promoter, in case of default, shall be equal to the rate of interest which the promoter shall be liable to pay the allottee, in case of default;

-- (ii) the interest payable by the promoter to the allottee shall be from the date the promoter received the amount or any part thereof till the date the amount or part thereof and interest thereon is refunded, and the interest payable by the allottee to the promoter shall be from the date the allottee defaults in payment to the promoter till the date it is paid;" - 36.
+- the rate of interest chargeable from the allottee by the promoter, in case of default, shall be equal to the rate of interest which the promoter shall be liable to pay the allottee, in case of default; - (ii) the interest payable by the promoter to the allottee shall be from the date the promoter received the - (iii) amount or any part thereof till the date the amount or part thereof and interest thereon is refunded, and the interest payable by the allottee to the promoter shall be from the date the allottee defaults in payment to the promoter till the date it is paid;" - 36.
 On consideration of documents available on record and submissions made by the complainant(s) and the respondent, the authority is satisfied that the respondent is in contravention of the provisions of the Act.
-By virtue of clause 2 of the agreement executed between the parties, the possession of the subject unit was to be delivered within three years from the date of execution of buyers' agreement.
-However now, the proposition before it is as to whether an allottee(s) who is getting/entitled for assured return even after expiry of due date of possession, can claim both the assured return as well as delayed possession charges?

-37. To answer the above proposition, it is worthwhile to consider that the assured return is payable to the allottee(s) on account of a provision in the BBA having reference of the BBA or an addendum to the allotment letter.
+By virtue of clause iv of the allotment letter, the possession of the subject unit was to be delivered by 30.092014.
+However now, the proposition before the authority is as to whether an allottee(s) who is getting/entitled for assured return even after expiry of due date of possession, can claim both the assured return as well as delayed possession charges? - 37.
+To answer the above proposition, it is worthwhile to consider that the assured return is payable to the allottee(s) on account of a provision in the buyer's agreement having reference of that document or allotment letter.

 The assured return in this case is payable from the date of making 100% of the total sale consideration till completion of the building.
 The rates at which assured return has been committed by the promoter are more than reasonable in the present circumstances.
 If we compare this assured return with delayed possession charges payable under proviso to section 18(1) of the Act, 2016, the assured return is much better than delayed possession charges.
 By way of assured return, the promoter has assured the allottee(s) that they would be entitled for this specific amount till completion of construction of the said building.
 Accordingly, the interest of the allottee(s) is protected even after the due date of possession is over as the assured returns are payable from the first 3 years after the date of completion of the project or till the date of said unit/space is put on lease whichever is earlier.
 The purpose of delayed possession charges after due date of possession is served on payment of assured return after due date of possession as the same is to safeguard the interest of the allottee as their money is continued to be used by the promoter even after the promised due date and in return, they are to be paid either the assured return or delayed possession charges whichever is higher.